-The NVv4-series virtual machines are powered by AMD Radeon Instinct MI25 GPUs and AMD EPYC 7V12(Rome) CPUs.
+The NVv4-series virtual machines are powered by AMD Radeon Instinct MI25 GPUs and AMD EPYC 7V12(Rome) CPUs with a base frequency of 2.45GHz, all-cores peak frequency of 3.1GHz and single-core peak frequency of 3.3GHz.
 With NVv4-series Azure is introducing virtual machines with partial GPUs.
 Pick the right sized virtual machine for GPU accelerated graphics applications and virtual desktops starting at 1/8th of a GPU with 2 GiB frame buffer to a full GPU with 16 GiB frame buffer.
 NVv4 virtual machines currently support only Windows guest operating system.

 Premium Storage: Supported

 Ultra Disks: Supported (Learn more about availability, usage and performance)